 1. Bathroom Accidents

-When our kids are toddlers, we are usually prepared for these kinds of accidents, even out in public.
+As toddlers, we are usually prepared for these kinds of accidents to happen, even out in public.
 But as our kids get older and the diaper bag goes to Goodwill, a bathroom accident can take us off guard.

 First, just knowing that older kids can have an occasional accident is good to keep in mind.
 Don’t allow shock and anger (or your own embarrassment) to overcome you.
-When you see that the accident happened, just help him or her to get home as quietly and discreetly as possible.
+When you see that the accident happened, just help him/her get home as quietly and discreetly as possible.
 If it becomes a habit, here’s what you can do to help your child.

 2. Starting a Period

-Even though you may have packed your daughter a secret “period pack” in her bookbag, the day she actually starts her period may still come as a shock and go through her clothes.
-Have her keep a sweater in her locker or backpack for her to tie around her waist and remind her that the school nurse is there to help.
+Even though you may have packed your daughter a secret “period pack” in her backpack, the day she actually starts her period may still come as a shock and go through her clothes.
+Have her keep a sweater in her locker or backpack for her to tie around her waist, and remind her that the nurse is there to help.

 3. Having Body Odor

 Somewhere around middle school, you will get a whiff of your child that will cause you to gag.
 Do not exclaim, “Man!
 You stink!” or “You need a shower!” in front of everyone.
-There is a very good chance he has no idea how he smells.
+There is a very good chance that he has no idea about his smell.
 In fact, if he’s playing with a group, they probably all smell that way.

-In this case, let it go until you get home.
-Then have a chat about body odor.
-Tell him it’s normal and that it’s time to start showering every day and wearing deodorant.
+In this case, let it go until you get home, then have a chat about body odor.
+Tell him it’s normal, and it’s time to start showering every day and wearing deodorant.

 4. Crying in Public

-In the case of the baseball tournament breakfast, my son, who rarely cries in public, was simply overcome by his realization.
-I thought he would get himself together more quickly if I just left him alone—and he did.
+In the case of the baseball tournament breakfast, my son, who rarely cries in public, was simply overcome by the realization of the moment.
+I thought he would get himself together more quickly if I just left him alone, and he did.
 Just giving him a couple minutes with his head down was the least disruptive thing to do.